This article was posted over a year ago. The information below could be outdated.

 Ever you heard about Django before?
 If not, you are like me in early 2016, the year when I first found this gem.
 I was wondering about a Django since the website says “The web framework for perfectionists with deadlines.” (djangoproject.com).
-Me as a person who knows nothing about Django when first read that is like, “really?
+As a person who knows nothing about Django when first read that is like, “really?
 I must learn this to find out this framework is really for perfectionists with deadlines or just a gimmick”.

-Long short story, I had read the documentation and try the project tutorial and surprisingly, what the motto says I think is all true.
-I only need to write a model and register to the admin view, and voila, create, update, read, and delete for the related a model complete with the dashboard, and the login page is ready to use.
+Long short story, I had read the documentation and tried the project tutorial and surprisingly, what the motto says I think is all true.
+I only need to write a model and register to the admin view, and voila, create, update, read, and delete the related model complete with the dashboard, and the login page is ready to use.
 Oh, with the migration file as well.
 Quite promising isn’t it.

 The First Django Project

 The other project is an internal tool for the attendance system.
-The attendance system itself using RFID technology, and I’m using Django as a bridge from Raspberry to the existing attendance system.
+The attendance system itself uses RFID technology, and I’m using Django as a bridge from Raspberry to the existing attendance system.
 This project only spends two days working from scratch.

 After quite a lot of projects using Django, I’m more confident using it.
 Because from the one-month timeline, using Django can cut up to one week, it’s something right?

 And the last thing, fun fact when using this framework, I’m using Django for my assignment test when joining Loket.
-I have one week to complete the test, but I can finish it for less than a day.
+I have one week to complete the test, but I can finish it in less than a day.